skjkanchan/OSProject3/devlog.md

 a.
 I am now starting a new project session.
 Since last time, I re-read the project 3 document and realized that an index file represents a B-Tree, so in order to finish my create function I need to create a class for a B-Tree.
 b.
 This project session I plan on finishing the create function, and with that the B-Tree class and any other classes needed for the create command to work.

+# May 11 1:09am
+a.
+I am still in the same project session.
+I just finished the Header class which will be needed for the B-Tree.
+I'm understanding a little better how the B-Tree/Index file works.
+b.
+Now, I plan on finishing the B-Tree class.